Dhrishtadyumna

-Dhrishtadyumna (धृष्टद्युम्न) is the son of Drupada—the king of the Panchala kingdom—and the twin brother of Draupadi in the Hindu epic Mahabharata.
+Dhrishtadyumna (धृष्टद्युम्न) is a pivotal character in the ancient Hindu epic Mahabharata.
+He is the son of Drupada—the king of the Panchala kingdom—and the brother of Draupadi—the wife of the five Pandavas.

 Dhrishtadyumna is born from a yajna (fire-sacrifice) organised by Drupada, who wanted a son capable of killing his enemy, Drona.
-When the Pandava prince Arjuna—disguised as a Brahmin—won the hand of Draupadi in marriage, Dhrishtadyumna realises his identity.
+When the Pandava prince Arjuna—disguised as a Brahmana—won the hand of Draupadi in marriage, Dhrishtadyumna realised his identity.
 In the Kurukshetra War, Dhrishtadyumna joins the Pandavas, and becomes the supreme commander-in-chief of the Pandava forces.
 On the fifteenth day of the war, he beheads Drona, fulfilling the mission of his birth.